 So I cut my cupcakes in half and topped the bottom with a marshmallow.
 I used S’MoreMallows (that is so fun to say…say it!
 Say it!), but you can use whatever kind you want!
 Popped the bottom cupcake topped with the marshmallow under the broiler for a few seconds, then topped with two small graham cracker squares, then added the cupcake top back on.
 That’s it.
 So I wouldn’t have posted this “recipe” but James seriously loved these….like he is still talking about them days later and took them to the firehouse where “the guys hammered them down.”
 Lemons out lemonades folks!
 And also a good reminder to always read the recipe carefully…even though this bake fail turned out to be pretty fabulous 🙂

 S'Mores Crazy CakesPrint Recipe

-- 24 chocolate cupcakes, halved (use my chocolate cupcake recipe in link above--but leave out the baking soda)
+- 24 chocolate cupcakes, halved (use my chocolate cupcake recipe in link above, your own or store bought)

 - 24 marshmallows

 Set oven broiler to high setting and line two cookie sheets with parchment paper.
 Cut cooled cupcakes in half, leaving the bottom half in the cupcake liner and setting the cupcake top to the side.
 Put the cupcake bottoms, still in the cupcake liner, on the cookie sheets.

 Top each bottom cupcake with a marshmallow and put under the broiler until marshmallow reaches your desired state of meltedness.
 Do not walk away or take your eyes off of these under the broiler, because it literally only takes seconds for the marshmallows to melt.